 Campus Nomination Process

-Overview: The following application components must be emailed to the Charles Center inbox [[charlescenter]] by the campus deadline of August 30: personal statement, unofficial transcript, letters of recommendation (at least 5 and up to 8), and an activities list.
+Overview: The following application components must be uploaded to the Charles Center Box folder (with materials labeled by: lastname_first_materialtype) by the campus deadline of August 15: 1,000 word personal statement, 750-word academic statement, unofficial transcript, and a full curriculum vitae which should include details about academic qualifications, prizes, scholarships, positions of leadership, employment positions, involvement in student, voluntary, community or political activities and any cultural, musical or sporting accomplishments.
+This should not exceed two letter size pages in length with a minimum 10 pt font.
+The letters of recommendation (at least 5 and up to 8), are also due to the Charles Center inbox by August 15.
 You should also begin (not submit) your application in the Rhodes online portal.
 The application components you send to the inbox will be the same as the ones in the application portal.
 Since campus advisors are not given access to the portal, you also have to share those materials with the Charles Center.

 Application Format: The application is completed on the Rhodes online application portal (that same material must get sent to the Charles Center by the campus deadline).
 Review the eligibility requirements and information for candidates before beginning an application.

 - August 15 at 11:59 p.m.: Campus Deadline (see the requirements in the Overview section above)

 - September: Campus finalists will have a short window to edit applications after the campus interviews before submitting their applications in time to meet the national deadline.